rotaki/tpcc-runner/README.md

 - NOWAIT
   - S2PL protocol which aborts as soon as a locked record is detected.
 - MVTO
-  - Multiversion protocol which maintains version chains that keeps versions in the timestamp order of transactions.
+  - Multiversion protocol which maintains version chains that keep versions in the timestamp order of transactions.
 ​
 ## Benchmark
 - TPCC